A big mapping class acting parabolically on the nonseparating curve graph: Preliminaries and notation

 \section{Preliminaries and notation}

 Unless otherwise stated, by \emph{surface} we mean a connected orientable two-manifold without boundary.
-We denote by \(S_g\) the closed connected orientable surface of genus \(g\).
 A \emph{curve} on a surface will be assumed to be simple, closed and non-contractible.
 A curve is \emph{nonseparating} if it does not disconnect the surface.

 The \emph{nonseparating fine curve graph} \(\NCdagger(S)\) of a surface of positive genus \(S\) has nonseparating curves as vertices and edges correspond to disjointness.
 The \emph{nonseparating curve graph} \(\NC(S)\) has homotopy classes of nonseparating curves as vertices and two classes are adjacent if they admit disjoint representatives.
 If $S$ is a torus, edges instead correspond to curves intersecting at most once.
 We will denote by \(\distdagger\) (respectively, \(\dist\)) the distance in \(\NCdagger(S)\) (respectively, \(\NC(S)\)).